DrJohnT/HomeAssistantPublicConfig/README.md

 Note that [Velux Active](https://www.velux.co.uk/products/smart-home/velux-active) is touted as indoor climate control system which will keep your home fresh by period ventilation.
 This marketing speak equates to the system opening and closing your windows at random throughout the day, regardless of the outdoor temperature.
 Very unwelcome in the winter!
 The first thing I did was switch off all automations in the Velux app and implemented proper automations in Home Assistant.

 One benefit of [Velux Active](https://www.velux.co.uk/products/smart-home/velux-active) is that it comes with a CO<sub>2</sub> sensor which also operates as a remote control for the windows in the same room.
 I now have an automation which opens the kitchen window when the CO<sub>2</sub> level reaches over 1250ppm or if either gets too hot, both of which often occur during cooking.
+Screenshots of my *kitchen view* can be seen here: [Lovelace UI Screenshots](./LovelaceUI.md)

 ### Central Heating & Hot Water
 | Drayton Wiser Multiroom Kit 2 | Drayton Wiser TRVs | Drayton Wiser Roomstat | Heating & Hot Water |